Immigration New Zealand announced today that they will resume processing visa applications in Alert level - 2 with enhanced efficiency.

 Visitor visas (and variations of conditions) for the following exceptions to the restriction on entry permission:

-humanitarian cases; Tongan and Samoan citizens making essential travel; immediate family of New Zealand citizens and residents travelling with their New Zealand citizen or resident family member; immediate family of temporary visa holders who normally live in New Zealand; Residence class visas for Australian citizens and permanent residents who normally live in NZ;
+humanitarian cases; Tongan and Samoan citizens making essential travel; immediate family of New Zealand citizens and residents travelling with their New Zealand citizen or resident family member; immediate family of temporary visa holders who normally live in New Zealand; Residence class visas for Australian citizens and permanent residents who normally live in NZ; - Applications to travel under the Asia-Pacific Economic Cooperation (APEC) travel card programme made by people who are not New Zealand citizens or residence class visa holders;

-6. Diplomatic visas;
+- Diplomatic visas;

-7. All other temporary entry class visa applications where the applicant is in New Zealand.
+- All other temporary entry class visa applications where the applicant is in New Zealand.

 All other temporary entry applications made by people living outside New Zealand will have the second priority.